 This scholarship is sponsored by the Miles Morland Foundation.
 The foundation’s focus is culture and education with a particular interest in writing.
 Other projects supported by the foundation include literary festivals in Kenya, Nigeria, Uganda and Somaliland, and the Caine Prize for African Writing.

-The three successful fiction applicants will each receive a grant of £18,000, paid monthly over the course of the 2016 calendar year.
-The successful non-fiction applicant’s scholarship will be paid over a period of 18 months.
-All of the scholarship recipients will also have the opportunity to be mentored by an established author or publisher.
+Successful fiction applicants will each receive a grant of £18,000, paid monthly over the course of the 2017 calendar year.
+The scholarship of any successful non-fiction applicant will be paid over a period of up to 18 months.
+All scholarship recipients will also have the opportunity to be mentored by an established author or publisher.

 The scholarship is intended for writers who want to write a full-length book of 80,000 words or more.
 To this end, the writers will be asked to submit via email 10,000 new words every month until they have finished their book.
 The scholarship will terminate if a writer fails to submit the required work on time without prior authorisation.

-Another, somewhat unusual, requirement is that the three writers are expected to donate back to the Miles Morland Foundation 20 per cent of the subsequent earnings from what they write during their scholarship year.
+Another, somewhat unusual, scholarship guideline is that the three writers are expected to donate back to the Miles Morland Foundation 20 per cent of the subsequent earnings from what they write during their scholarship year.
 This is not a legally binding condition,but instead viewed as a ‘debt of honour’.

 Applications are judged on literary merit.
-Proposed books can be on any subject though the judges will show preference to works which relate to Africa.
+Proposed books can be on any subject though the judges may show preference to works which relate to Africa.

 Who Can Apply